Specifically: these ponies are all CRAZY!

 - Determinator: Pretty much all the castaways.
 Except Dragonfly, who gives up after she has her magic-starvation-induced monster breakdown.
 It takes two months in a cocoon followed by a scolding by Starlight Glimmer to get her back on track.

 - The chain of events leading to the Equestrians getting stuck on Mars.
 Bonus points for contributing to the storm that strands Mark as well.

 - Also, the outcome of the launch of the Ares IV MAV, rechristened Phoenix.

 - Distant Finale: Some time after Mark is returned to Earth (long enough for him to earn his Botany PhD), we see how the various Martian castaways have fared.
-Enters Fast Forward to Reunion territory, depending on whether a jammed door is enough to avert it.
+Enters Fast-Forward to Reunion territory, with a slight delay due to a jammed door.

 - Everyone Knows Morse: Well, at least Dragonfly, Twilight, Spike, and Drying Paint (the duty watchmare at Cape Friendship, and former telegraph operator) know the pony equivalent.
 Mark initially needs a cheat sheet for his Morse messages.